SkyLundy/Fluency/README.md

 ## Known Limitations

 - The browser plugin for Grammarly conflicts with Fluency.
 The immediate solution is to either disable Grammarly while using Fluency in the ProcessWire admin, or log into the admin in a private browser window where Grammarly may not be running.
 Consider disabling Grammarly for the website you are editing content on when in the admin.
 Instructions [here](https://support.grammarly.com/hc/en-us/articles/115000091612-Turn-off-Grammarly-on-one-or-more-websites).
-- Alpha release - This module is an alpha release.
-All of my testing during development hasn't turned up any errors or problems, but those don't come out until more wide usage.
-I will be using this on a website I am building that will be launched in the next couple of weeks so it's going to get real-world usage pretty quickly.

 ## Cost